Image 1 of 4

 Bournemouth, Christchurch and Poole Planning Consultants

 This coastal conurbation in Dorset features Bournemouth, Poole, and Christchurch.
 It is known for sandy beaches, Victorian and Georgian architecture, and Poole Harbour.
 Around 35% of the area is Green Belt, affecting development on the outskirts of the urban centres.
-We support a variety of projects, including conversions, extensions, and bespoke new-build schemes across the area.

 In the last year Bournemouth, Christchurch and Poole decided 2,150 applications which is well above the national average of 988.
 The approval rate was 83% (slightly below the national average of 88%) and 37% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Bournemouth, Christchurch and Poole performs relative to other LPAs in our LPA hub.